ankita34359/Complete-JavaScript/15_Lecture: Array/15_Notes.md

 ## How to Change a Value in an Array

 You can modify an array element by accessing it using its index and assigning a new value.

+## Conclusion

+Arrays in JavaScript provide a flexible way to store and manipulate multiple values efficiently.
+Understanding how to access, modify, and manage arrays is fundamental to JavaScript programming.